Sisyphus1813/Checksum-Sentinel/README.md

 # Checksum Sentinel (CSS)

-Checksum Sentinel (CSS) is a hybrid Rust/Python project designed to automatically fetch, store, and monitor known malicious file hashes (MD5, SHA1, SHA256) from open source threat intelligence feeds.
+Checksum Sentinel (CSS) is a hybrid Rust/Python project designed to automatically fetch, store, and monitor known malicious file hashes and YARA rules from open source threat intelligence feeds.
 It integrates with `systemd` services and timers to continuously update hash sets and provide a daemonized monitoring process that checks directories for compromised files.

 This project is intended to serve as a **secure background service**: it silently updates threat feeds, stores verified hashes locally, and enables continuous monitoring of system directories for potential malware or unwanted files.
 In addition, the `css` binary can also be run in single-shot mode against a specific file, allowing you to check its hash directly without running the daemon.
+At this time, we provide a binding to update YARA rules, but it must be called manually.

 ---